How To Use And Configure WordPress Widgets – Part 3

 (Recent Posts widget settings)

-Your most recent posts will now display to visitors on the sidebar …
+Your most recent posts will be listed on your sidebar …

 Find a Pages widget in the Available Widgets section …